hapi-swagger/hapi-swagger/README.md

 There are number of options for advance use case.
 In most case you should only have to provide the apiVersion and basePath.

 * apiVersion: the version of your API
-* basePath: the base URL of the API ie 'http://localhost:3000'
+* basePath: the base URL of the API i.e. 'http://localhost:3000'
 * endpoint: the documentation endpoint path - the default is: '/docs'
 * pathPrefixSize: selects what segment of the URL path is used to group endpoints - the default is: 1
-* jsonPayload: weather accepts json or form parameters for payload - the default is: true
+* payloadType: weather accepts json or form parameters for payload - the default is: 'json'
 * produces: an array of the output types from your API - the default is: ['application/json']

 ### Response Object